 Out of the crooked timber of humanity no straight thing was ever made. – Immanuel Kant

 If you’re interested in a contemporary philosopher who is able to put thousands of years into clear perspective, I would certainly place Sir Isaiah Berlin at or near the top of the list.
 Mr. Berlin’s vaunted reputation as an advocate for classical liberal principles and a first rate thought historian is entirely well deserved as The Crooked Timber of Humanity amply demonstrates.
 As the title suggests, Berlin focuses on the origins of the movements that have led towards self-destruction and contrasts them against those which have animated modern liberal society.
-Specifically, he traces the origins of utopianism, cultural relativism versus pluralism, and fascism as well as its ideological bedfellow, nationalism.
+Specifically, he traces the origins of utopianism and demarcates the distinction between cultural relativism versus pluralism.
+He expounds upon his theory on the origins of fascism and concludes with a timely commentary on its ideological bedfellow, nationalism.

 Mr. Berlin treats the ideas and subjects with great respect.
-True to the spirit of his other works, his central goal in this collection serves both as a warning against the encroachment of tyrannical ideas as well to provide as an intellectual antidote to illiberalism.
+True to the spirit of his other works, his central goal in this collection is to issue a warning against the encroachment of tyrannical ideas as well to provide as an intellectual antidote to illiberalism.
 Berlin’s analysis of these thinkers is incisive.
-When evaluated in light of current political movements, remains relevant and often downright prescient.
+When evaluated in light of current political movements, Berlin remains relevant and is often downright prescient.
 One wonders if, with respect to universalism and managerial scientism, he has underestimated the allure and endurance of this doctrine.

 Berlin opens with a broadside against the Platonic ideal and the accompanying pursuit of the utopian society.
 The Platonic ideal is comprised of three components.